RitaBot-Project/Ritabot.gg/_pages/usage.md

 ### Requesting features, reporting bugs and more

-* Join the [Official Rita Discord Server](https://discord.gg/mgNR64R) to get support
+* Join the [Official RITA Discord Server](https://discord.gg/mgNR64R) to get support
-  * Keep up to date with changes and report bugs, alternatively you can submit your request via a Github [issue tracker](https://github.com/ZyC0R3/Rita/issues). *There is always someone that can help you.*
+  * Keep up to date with changes and report bugs, alternatively you can submit your request via a Github [issue tracker](https://github.com/RitaBot-Project/RitaBot/issues). *There is always someone that can help you.*